Jake Reed (baseball): Los Angeles Dodgers (third stint)

-Reed was claimed off waivers by the Boston Red Sox on October 13, 2022.
+On October 13, 2022, Reed was claimed off waivers by the Boston Red Sox.
 On November 15, he was designated for assignment.
-Reed was again claimed off waivers by the Dodgers on November 18, 2022.
+Reed was again claimed off waivers by the Los Angeles Dodgers on November 18.
 The Dodgers designated him for assignment on December 29.
-He cleared waivers and was outrighted to the minors on January 5, 2023.
+He cleared waivers and was sent outright to the Triple-A Oklahoma City Dodgers on January 5, 2023.

+On April 21, 2023, Reed was added back to the active roster.
+He pitched in relief for Los Angeles that day, facing seven batters and allowing six runs.
+Reed was designated for assignment the following day.
+He cleared waivers and was again sent outright to Oklahoma City on April 24.
+He pitched in 29 games for Oklahoma City, registering a 3–1 record and 7.34 ERA with 31 strikeouts in 34 1/3 innings of work.
+On October 10, Reed elected free agency.

 Personal life

 Reed is married to Janie Takeda-Reed, a softball outfielder for the United States women's national softball team which won a silver medal at the 2020 Summer Olympics.

+Jake Reed, along with his wife Janie Reed, own and operate The Clubhouse Diamond Training Facility "San Diego's only 24/7 Batting Cage Facility" in El Cajon, CA.